Gabriel Farfán

-Gabriel Farfán Stopani (born June 23, 1988, in San Diego, California) is an American former soccer player who played for Clubs such as Club America, Philadelphia Union, Chivas USA, Chiapas F.C. and New York Cosmos.
+Gabriel Farfán Stopani (born June 23, 1988, in San Diego, California) is an American former professional soccer player who played for clubs such as Philadelphia Union, Chivas USA, Chiapas F.C. and New York Cosmos.

 Career

-Youth and College
+Youth and college

 Played youth club soccer in Southern California where he captured numerous team titles, including the 2002 national championship.
-He also played in the Youth World Championships in Japan in 2000 on the Mexico national team.
+He also played in the Youth World Championships in Japan in 2000 in the Mexico national team.
 In 2004, he joined IMG Soccer Academy and remained there until enrolling at California State University, Fullerton in the Spring of 2006.
 After two years with the CSUF Titans in which he played with his twin brother Michael Farfan, he joined the youth system of Mexico's Club América.
 He remained at Club América for two years before returning to the United States.

 During his college years Farfan also played extensively in the USL Premier Development League, for Orange County Blue Star, Ventura County Fusion and the Los Angeles Legends.